NVIDIA/trt-llm-as-openai-windows/README.md

    - [Llama-2-13b-chat-hf](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf/tree/main).
    - [CodeLlama-13b-Instruct-hf](https://huggingface.co/codellama/CodeLlama-13b-Instruct-hf/tree/main)
 3. Place the TensorRT engine & config.json (from NGC) for the Llama/CodeLlama model in the 'model/engine' directory
-   - For GeForce RTX 4090 users: Download the pre-built TRT engine [here](https://catalog.ngc.nvidia.com/orgs/nvidia/models/llama2-13b/files?version=1.2) and place it in the model/ directory.
+   - For GeForce RTX 4090 users: Download the pre-built TRT engine and config.json for [Llama2-13B](https://catalog.ngc.nvidia.com/orgs/nvidia/models/llama2-13b/files?version=1.2) or [CodeLlama-13B](update NGC link) and place it in the model/engine directory.
    - For other NVIDIA GPU users: Build the TRT engine by following the instructions provided [here](#building-trt-engine).
 4. Install the necessary libraries:
    ```